chimera-linux/cports/Packaging.md

 default shell interpreter (`#!/bin/sh`) regardless of their shebang.
 You should still provide a `#!/bin/sh` shebang, but this is just for style.

+Alternatively, scriptlets may be provided as a part of the template using the `scriptlets` field.
+If both file and in-template scriptlet are provided, the in-template one takes precedence.

 Hooks get passed the new or current package version as the first argument, as well as the old version as a second argument where this